 Suggestion: Watch the 5 minutes video tutorial before reading this article

-- Bali property market
+- Bali’s property market

-- Foreign property ownership regulations
+- Foreign property ownership regulations in Bali

-- Real estate agents in Bali
+- Best areas to buy real estate in Bali

-Bali property market
+Bali’s property market

-- Luxury property prices have increased 15% year-to-year
+- Luxury property prices increased 15% yearly

 Some other outspoken reasons why the market has stagnated are:

-Foreign property ownership regulations in Bali
+Foreign Property Ownership Regulations in Bali

 Bali is different compared to many other places in Indonesia, both culturally and demographically.